A Pistol for Ringo: Filming

-Reaction
+Reception

 A Pistol for Ringo was a huge success on the domestic market following its release in Italy on May 12 and in Spain on December 9, 1965, grossing US$1,940,000 in Italy and making over 17,379,404 ₧ (US$104,450) in Spain.
 The film was shown across Western Europe during early 1966; although it would not appear in Finland and Sweden until early the next year.
 In Scandinavia, the film generally received an "over 16" rating in Norway (16), Finland (K-16) and Sweden (15 År) while having a significantly higher rating in West Germany (FSK 18) and the United Kingdom (U).

-It also did well in the United States where it premiered in New York City on November 2, 1966.
+It also did well in the United States, where it was distributed by Embassy Pictures and premiered in New York City on November 2, 1966.
 The film particularly stood out from its American counterparts, mostly consisting of lower quality b-movies.
 Its theme, composed by Ennio Morricone and performed by Maurizio Graf, was a more traditional American western ballad compared to his previous work on Spaghetti Westerns and proved popular rising to number one on the Italian charts.

 There were some scenes cut in the English-language version to make it more focused on its action and dramatic elements.
 One scene which was cut includes Ringo removing the bullet from Sancho's shoulder.
 This specific scene was originally used to explain why Filipe, one of Sancho's henchmen wears a bandage on his hand (Ringo had previously broke his hand with a goblet).
 Other changes included removing the Christmas carolers and the opening farce duel as well as dialogue and name changes.
 One example was the during the final scene when Major Clyde throws a flintlock pistol to Ringo.
 In the English version, Major Clyde claims his grandfather used the pistol at the Battle of Waterloo, however in the original version he states the pistol was used at the Battle of Austerlitz.
 Austerlitz was used rather than the French defeat at Waterloo to please European audiences.
 The film retained its original title for the most part, however it was also re-titled as Ballad of Death Valley in the U.S. and Ringo: The Killer elsewhere.

+Follow-ups

+Official sequel

+With the success of the film, a sequel was quickly put into production and released later that same year.
+The Return of Ringo was again directed by Duccio Tessari and features much of the same cast, albeit as different characters in an entirely new storyline.
+In The Return, the titular Ringo as an American Civil War veteran trying to free his hometown from renegade bushwhackers.